Online Dating Dangers: Warnings, Statistics, Stalking, Sextortion, Harassment, Catfishing, Abuse; Dating App Safety Tips; Is Online Dating Safe?

 Related read: What to know before reporting people on dating apps

 Is Online Dating Safe?
-Are Dating Apps Safe?
-Online Dating Safety Tips & More, How To Use Dating Apps Safely, Dangers Of Online Dating
+Dating Apps Safety Tips, Dangers Of Online Dating

 Like all things in like, nothing is safe.
 With that said, there are numerous things one can do to protect themselves from dangers, scams and the like.
 Be cautious, limiting public information, being patient, asking questions and checking in with others is recommended.